4-H Program

 4-H is the nation’s largest youth development and empowerment organization.
 In Wisconsin, more than 69,000 youth are involved with 4-H and other UW-Madison Division of Extension youth programs.
 4-H programming aims to engage youth in activities to increase their leadership, communication and critical thinking skills.
 Our programs center on the 4-Hs—head, heart, hands and health.
 This is the foundation for everything we do.
 Wisconsin 4-H has over 8,500 volunteers who serve as mentors for 4-H youth.
 They help provide a safe, engaging place for youth to take risks, practice their independence and master new skills.
 Research shows there are many benefits to being involved in 4-H. 4-H youth are:

-For more information on Douglas County 4-H, contact:
+For more information on Douglas County 4-H & Youth Development, contact:

 Katie Stenroos